Catherine22/ClassLoader/README.md

  1. Load codes from another Apk, including classes, jars, etc.
  2. You put your logic to an apk, all you have to do is download  this apk and loading it.
- 3. Shrink your app and protect your codes.
+ 3. Shrink your app and hide your codes.
  4. Automatic updates
  5. Switch apk, it means that you can load more than an apk.
 But in general, I think you just need to package all of your logic into an apk and loading an apk is fair enough.